Marcus Silcock

 NEW BOOK COMING SOON!

 There was loneliness and isolation in a foreign country.
 We all wanted to go for a walk.
 Out there in nature where we all belong.
-Having a puppy is not easy.
-There is lots to learn about training a puppy.
-We are in a big net full of jewels and each jewel reflects the other… Read more
+Having a puppy is not… Read more.

 -